msft-mirror-aosp/platform.external.seccomp-tests/README.md

     git filter-branch --subdirectory-filter tools/testing/selftests/seccomp
     ```

-4. Start a new CL branch into which the updated sources will be merged:
+4. Check out the upstream-master branch, which contains the pristine, filter-branch'd copy of the
+source code.
+Pushing non-merge commits with a "forged" author/committer can only be done against
+the upstream-master branch.
     ```
-    repo start sync-upstream .
+    git checkout -b upstream-master aosp/upstream-master
     ````

-5. Subtree-merge the changes into the directory.
-Resolve any conflicts with the local modifications
-present in the repository.
+5. Update this upstream-master branch to the newly filtered branch of upstream-linux.
     ```
+    git merge --ff-only update-YYYYMMDD
+    ```

+6. Upload the changes on upstream-master for review and submit them.

+7. Merge the changes from upstream-master into the Android development branch (typically master).
+Resolve any conflicts with the local modifications present in the repository.
+    ```
+    repo start sync-upstream .
-    git subtree merge -P linux/ update-YYYYMMDD
+    git subtree merge -P linux/ upstream-master
     ```

 Now build and test the changes by running CTS: